rarescovei5/VSC-Snippet-Extension/POSSIBLE_IMPROVEMENTS.md

     - I feel like the way I am setting the image that gets displayed when dragging snippets is braindead
     - Join all of the different snippet cards into one component
+    - Make use of axios request return codes to eliminate flickering ui